AlxV07/BBQScoutingPass/README.md

 Note: For this to work, the schedule has to be posted to The Blue Alliance.
 That usually doesn't happen until just before the event. (a few days to a few hours)  To test this you can point it to a past event.
 Set the event to 2020ilch.
 Reload the page to load the schedule for that event.
 Select Match 6 and Blue-2.
 You should see it populate the Team # to 2451, and the next line will show the team name, PWNAGE.

 <p align="right">(<a href="#top">back to top</a>)</p>
-<div id="pit-scouting"></div>

-## Pit Scouting:

-ScountingPASS now supports Pit Scouting

-To access the pit scouting page, add '/pit.html' to the end of your URL.  (i.e. http://pwnagerobotics.github.io/ScoutingPASS/pit.html)

-It works almost exactly like the main scouting pages, except there is only one page of input.
-Once your scouters have filled out the information, swipe left to display the QR code.
-That QR code can be scanned to push the data to Excel.

-The default configuration file is 2024/crescendo_pit_config.js.
-You can modify that configuration to meet your needs.

-We realize that you may not want to lug your computer around the pits to scan each QR code.
-Our recommendation is to have your scouters take screenshot of the QR codes.
-Then when they are back to the scouting computer, just go through the photos to scan each QR code.

-<p align="right">(<a href="#top">back to top</a>)</p>
 <div id="how-we-scout"></div>

 ## How We Scout